Aleksandar-Mitic/linux-terminal-snippets-library/local-lamp-stack.md

     sudo mysql  # or mysql -h localhost -u root -p
     SET GLOBAL validate_password.policy=LOW;

+    #Here is what I do to remove the validate password plugin:

+    #Login to the mysql server as root mysql -h localhost -u root -p
+    #Run the following sql command: uninstall plugin validate_password;
+    #If last line doesn't work (new mysql release), you should execute UNINSTALL COMPONENT 'file://component_validate_password';

     # For a local dev environment I skip the 'Validate Password Plugin'.
     # You will be asked to enter a password for the root user.
     # From there remove the anonymous users, disallow the root user from remote access, and remove the test database.